 - City Buster: 15-m diam meteoroid ===> 106 tons

 TNT = 1 Megaton (MT).
-Serious local consequences, if explodes at
+Serious local consequences, if it

 - People Buster: 1-km diam asteroid ===> 250,000 MT.
 No

-global effects.
-Significant fraction of all humans killed.
+effects.
+A significant fraction of all humans would be killed.

 Planet Buster: 10-km diam asteroid ===> 250 million MT.